 |Table of contents||Table of diagrams

 Black and White are involved in a ko fight at ↔ a.
-If Black ignores one ko threat, he can end the ko and win the fight by capturing seven white stones.
+Black to play can end the ko and win the fight by capturing seven white stones, possibly ignoring a ko threat to do so.
 White, on the other hand, can not end it immediately.
-First she will have to ignore a threat to fill up a liberty at b (or c, but b is better).
-Black re-takes, and the ko will then be fought out the normal way.
-Thus, White has to ignore two threats to capture the four black stones.
+First she will have to fill a liberty at b (or c, but b is better), possibly ignoring a ko threat.
+The ko is now a regular, direct ko.
+Thus, White may have to ignore two threats to capture the four black stones.

-The example above is a one-move approach ko.
+The example above is a one-move approach ko, simply, an approach ko.
 Going on, if Black had even more liberties we could also get a two-move approach ko, a three-move approach ko, and so on.
-The term x-ko for x-move approach ko has also been proposed: see there and the /discussion sub-page.
+The term x-ko for x-move approach ko has also been proposed by Robert Jasiek: see there and the /discussion sub-page.

 It is important to distinguish this type of ko from a ten-thousand-year ko, which also involves a kind of approach move.